simbioses/cdxuserman/content/006_for_users/018_administration/cdx_04.md

 {{% notice info %}}
 <p>
-Manual Document download is used only for testing and to recover from errors.
+The system should normally be configured for *automatic download*.
+Manual document download should be used only for testing, to recover documents that were inadvertently deleted by users, or to retry failed downloads.
 </p>
 {{% /notice %}}